Terms & Conditions – FAQ

 What happens when the temperature is very cold or hot?

 During extreme weather such as 32 degrees to below 0 or colder and sometimes during extreme heat, shipping may be delayed due to the temperatures.
 Once the weather stabilizes back to safer temperatures, we will continue shipping.
-In either event will may use heat or cold packs.
+In either event we will/may use heat or cold packs.

 Do you ship during holidays?